rizkyeky/FluTIX-Flutter/README.md

 # FluTIX-Flutter

-FluTIX is app build by Flutter.
-It is only demo app for my portofolio.
+FluTIX is app built with Flutter.
+App for purchase cinema ticket
-Provide only executive movies for you

 ## Inside The App

   - RXDart (for State Management)
   - GetIt (for Depedency Injector)
-  - Bloc (for Design Pattern)
+  - MVVM (for Design Pattern)
   - http (for API Request)
   - intl (for Currency Format)
   - Firebase (for Authentication and Online Database)